 🔎.

-The contact owns a 2017 kia Optima.
-The contact stated that while his daughter was driving 70 mph, the vehicle stalled.
-The vehicle was steered to the side of the road.
-The vehicle was towed to a dealer where it was diagnosed and determined that the engine needed to be replaced.
-The vehicle was repaired but failed to accelerate as intended or change gear as intended.
-The vehicle was then taken to another dealer where it was diagnosed that the triaxle needed to be replaced.
-The vehicle was not repaired.
-The manufacturer was notified of the failure.
-The failure mileage was 140,000.
+The contact owns a 2013 kia Optima.
+The contact stated that while a family member was driving the vehicle at 40 mph, the vehicle stalled.
+There was no warning light illuminated.
+The driver pulled over to the side of the road where the vehicle failed to restart.
+The vehicle was towed to the residence, where an independent mechanic diagnosed the vehicle and determined that the engine and transmission needed to be replaced.
+The vehicle was not repaired due to the cost.
+The dealer and the manufacturer were not contacted or notified of the failure.
+The failure mileage was unknown.